AWAS is one of the world's leading aircraft leasing companies

 - As well as creating one of the world’s leading aircraft lessors, the acquisition of Pegasus realised more than $15 million of annual synergies, reduced the average age of the fleet and provided an attractive order book.
 AWAS continues to acquire portfolios of aircraft to provide customers with flexible solutions.

 Lowering the cost of capital to create extra upside

 - The business was repositioned to reduce risk, with the acquisition of newer aircraft and the introduction of credit concentration limits and cash maintenance reserves.
 AWAS’ capital structure has been actively managed through the introduction of debt financing for pre-delivery payments along with unsecured debt and bond issuances.

-Status of Investment: The AWAS investment is partially realised.
+Status of Investment: The AWAS investment has been fully realised.

 Play the video to learn more about AWAS